Alizzie/iPhoneUIXWebsite/README.md

 # iPhone UI/UX Website

-This project is a code-along website inspired by https://www.youtube.com/watch?v=RbxHZwFtRT4&list=PL6QREj8te1P6wX9m5KnicnDVEucbOPsqR designed to teach React.js, Next.js and GSAP animations.
+This project is a code-along website inspired by [this YouTube tutorial](https://www.youtube.com/watch?v=RbxHZwFtRT4&list=PL6QREj8te1P6wX9m5KnicnDVEucbOPsqR) designed to teach React.js, Next.js and GSAP animations.
 Additionally, the website integrates Sentry to automatically detect and notify users about performance issues, ensuring a smooth development experience.

 Official plugins used: